By The Insects

 Given the naturalism of the movie, Austin didn’t want us to score the movie in a conventional sense – the brief was simply to provide a number of tracks which ‘fitted’ certain scenes.
 Most of the tracks play within the context of the movie, as background to parties, restaurants, bars, apartments.

-The score was augmented by some terrific string arrangements of our material by Simon Hale.
+The score was a collaboration between The Insects and our former associate Richard Grassby Lewis – augmented by some terrific string arrangements by Simon Hale.

-From the writers of Sexy Beast this is a dark surreal black-humoured tale of infidelity and revenge .
+From the writers of Sexy Beast, this is a dark and surreal black-humoured tale of infidelity and revenge.

 From director Malcolm Venville and with a truly stellar British ensemble cast – Ray Winstone John Hurt Ian McShane Tom Wilkinson Stephen Dillane and Joane Whalley